101 Ways For Teachers To Be More Creative [Updated]

-If you don’t have enough time in the classroom to focus on topics that you’re passionate about, why not start an after school club or group?
+If you don’t have enough time in the classroom to focus on topics that you’re passionate about, why not start an after-school club or group?
 It will help you share what you know and learn from others.

 Don’t know much about creativity?
 Then learn!
 These tips will help you to become a creativity expert.

-There are a wide range of techniques out there that can help you better tap into your creative mind.
+There is a wide range of techniques out there that can help you better tap into your creative mind.
 Do a little research to learn more about a few and experiment to see what works best for you.